 Community Transit is here to get you where you want to go.
-We are proud to be a part of the Mill Creek community — we live here, ride here, and drive here.
-Wherever you need to go in Mill Creek feel good about how you get there.
+We are proud to be a part of the Mays Pond community — we live here, ride here, and drive here.
+Wherever you need to go in Mays Pond and beyond, feel good about how you get there.

 Serving people of all ages and abilities is something we do every day at Community Transit.
 People ages 65 and older make up more than 14.4% of the population of Snohomish County, and many are regular Community Transit riders.
 Many older riders take transit when seeking flexible, affordable, and accessible trip options.